2D Art and Animation

 | Expressiveness | Depends on rigger | Full artistic freedom |

-Rule that works in practice: if a character has more than 15 unique animations, Spine is more economical by size and iteration speed.
-If the project stylistically requires frame-by-frame (pixel art, rotoscope, cartoon style with deliberate artifacts)—use Aseprite.
+The rule that works in practice: if a character has more than 15 unique animations — Spine is more efficient in size and iteration time.
+If the project stylistically requires frame-by-frame (pixel art, rotoscoping, cartoon style with deliberate artifacts) — Aseprite.

 - In Spine, create a mesh on the sprite (Tools > Mesh > Edit Mesh)